Don Gregorio Antón: Aesthetics

-Essayist Cameron Woodall, addresses the works relative nature of empathy, "Using Photography, Don Gregorio Antón searches the depths of consciousness leaving us awed at magic manifested.
+Essayist Cameron Woodall addresses the nature of empathy in Antón's works, stating, "Using Photography, Don Gregorio Antón searches the depths of consciousness leaving us awed at magic manifested.
 Charged with spiritual energy, his art is utilized to seek understanding of himself and his world.
 Through his use of personal myth we find the connection between subjective knowledge and shared emotion.
 The final pieces are neither questions nor answers but are artifacts of memory and experience."

-The photography critic Paul La Rosa, construes the emotional underpinnings of the imagery, "To view the widely praised and widely exhibited work of Don Gregorio Antón is to bear witness to an intensely personal vision, immersive and in-the-raw.
+The photography critic Paul La Rosa describes the emotional underpinnings of the imagery: "To view the widely praised and widely exhibited work of Don Gregorio Antón is to bear witness to an intensely personal vision, immersive and in-the-raw.
 It seems more compelled than devised, conjuring a world both strange and familiar, enclosed and internal yet reverberating outward.
 We are riveted by these photographs as we might suddenly catch a stranger in a moment of self-reflection, caressing an exposed limb or talking out loud or shedding a tear alone in public.
 In times like these, we glimpse ourselves in others, acknowledge common pains and desires and fugitive thoughts.
 This is the hidden, introspective terrain Antón explores and records, and in which we in turn, halt, and find ourselves reflected."

-Hannah Frieser's introduction to "OLLIN MECATL: The Measure of Movements", interprets the works ancestral construct, "Antón’s work is likely to provoke a different response in every viewer.
+Hannah Frieser's introduction to "OLLIN MECATL: The Measure of Movements" interprets the works' ancestral construct: "Antón’s work is likely to provoke a different response in every viewer.
 The retablos can be appreciated for their enigmatic beauty, their haunting narratives, or their intense spirituality.
 Where we find ourselves in our lives may be where we find ourselves in Antón’s imagery, so it is up to each person to find his or her own way to his world.
 Antón has tightly woven his cultural identity into this body of work.
 Through the imagery and text of each retablo he describes and reforges his connectedness to his roots in Mexico.
 The writing on some retablos is easy to read, while the words on others fade into the background like melodies half remembered.
 Not unlike diary entries, the writing is deeply personal and vulnerable to exposure.
 The work describes a mysterious and otherworldly existence that most of us experience only through dreams or nightmares.
 Linear time does not exist, and raw emotions are laid out in the open.
 Antón’s world is not defined as pain and suffering, though both appear frequently in the images.
 Rather suffering, pain, and fear are invited and accepted as players within the timeless cycle of life, along with bliss and salvation."